puppetlabs/puppet-docs/source/learning/modules2.markdown

     }
 {% endhighlight %}

 Is there anything else we could do to this class?
 Well, yes: its behavior under anything but Debian, Ubuntu, CentOS, or RHEL is currently undefined, so it'd be nice to, say, come up with some config templates to use under the BSDs and OS X and then fail gracefully on unrecognized OSes.
-And it might make sense to unify our two current templates; they're just based on the system defaults, and once you decide how NTP should be configured at your site, chances are it's going to look similar on any Linux.
+And it might make sense to unify our two current templates; they were just based on the system defaults, and once you decide how NTP should be configured at your site, chances are it's going to look similar on any Linux.
 But as it stands, the module is pretty serviceable.

 So hey, let's throw on some documentation and be done with it!